Do you like Lord of the Rings?

 In 2019, Emma Lawton is attempting to do something new and fun every single day.
 She’s called the project the

 Left with the task of hunting down something fun we could do together, I took to Google to help me find the most unusual thing I could find.
-A stay in a Hobbit House came out on top!
+A UK staycation in a Hobbit House in England came out on top!

 West Stow Pods; Pod Hollow

 West Stow Pods is a glamping sight in Bury St Edmunds a 45-minute drive from Cambridge.
 They have a number of camping ‘pods’ on their sight although we were there to check out their latest build: Pod Hollow.